ZhgChg.Li

 Step 3.
 Github Action Deployment and Configuration File Setup

 The exciting news is that I have packaged the complex Github Repo and Github Action setup into a Repo Template & Marketplace Github Action.
-You can complete the work by following these simple steps.
+You can complete the process by following these simple steps.

 Go to: ZReviewTender-deploy-with-github-action